(Disclosure: Some of the links below may be affiliate links)

 The Results – Terminal Values

 There is another exciting thing in the research.
-Indeed, they checked how much was the value of the portfolio after each period.
+Indeed, the authors checked how much was the value of the portfolio after each period.
 These are called terminal values.
-I think this gives a really good idea of how safe a withdrawal rate is.
+I think this gives an excellent idea of how safe a withdrawal rate is.

 The terminal value is how much money remains on the portfolio after the entire period.
-All portfolios start with a with 1000$.
+All portfolios start with 1000$.
 And they tried different withdrawal rates.